Custom Search

 New Guinea Singing Dog

-Rescue a New Guinea Singing Dog
+• New Guinea Highland Dog

 Description

-The NGSD is a small-to-medium-sized dog of fox-like appearance with a wedge-shaped head, prick ears, obliquely-set triangular eyes, plush coat, and a brushy tail.
+The NGSD is a small-to-medium-sized dog of fox-like appearance with a wedge-shaped head, prick ears, obliquely-set triangular eyes, plush coat and a brushy tail.
 The NGSD is extremely agile and graceful.
 This breed is presented in a completely natural condition with no trimming, even of whiskers.
 The coat is average to long in length.
 Colors include red or shades of red with or without symmetrical white markings, black and tan.
 White markings are common, but should not form more than one-third of the body's total color.
-White markings are permissible only in the following areas and may not form spots or patches on the body: Muzzle, face, neck (may extend onto the shoulders), belly, legs, feet, and tail tip.
+White markings are permissible only in the following areas and may not form spots or patches on the body: Muzzle, face, neck (may extend onto the shoulders), belly, legs, feet and tail tip.
 The head is fairly broad and the body duly muscular.
 The jaw structure is more advanced than a Dingo's.
 The hindquarters are lean and the medium-length tail is soft and fluffy.

 Temperament